pixelsoccupied/linux-cross-compiler/README.md

 # linux-cross-compiler
 This docker container can used to cross-compile Go binary (e.g for K8s and ocp/k8s components) from macOS or Windows.
-Heplful when overriding`GOOS` and `GOARCH` is not enough.
+Helpful when overriding`GOOS` and `GOARCH` is not enough.

-This should help with error like for components that require CGO
+This should help with error for components that require CGO

 ```
 make WHAT="vendor/k8s.io/apiextensions-apiserver" KUBE_BUILD_PLATFORMS=linux/amd64